-1.1 Commissioning (Cx) Lead The commissioning le ead must be selected per the commissioning level of the project as established in Table 1.
-Commissioning Level & Project Type Tag Commissioning (Cx) Lead Requirement Commissioning Team Requirement Level 1 May be a qualified member of the LVSC Facilities Team familiar with the design and installation of the system(s) included in the project scope.
-Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team Contractor(s) Level 2 Should be an individual certified to lead the commissioning process; may be an employee of the design or construction teams.
-Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team A/E Designers Contractors Level 3 Should be an individual certified to lead the commissioning process, with documented experience on at least two projects of similar scope; shall be independent of the design or construction teams Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team A/E Designers General Contractor MEP and Controls Subcontractors
+1.1 Commissioning (Cx) Lead The commissioning le The commissioning lead must be selected per the commissioning level of the project as established in Table 1.
+Commissioning Level & Project Type Tag Commissioning (CX) Lead Requirement Commissioning Leam Requirement L1 May be a qualified member of the LVSC Facilities Team familiar with the design and installation of the system(s) included in the project scope.
+Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team Contractor(s) L2 Should be an individual certified to lead the commissioning process; may be an employee of the design or construction teams.
+Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team A/E Designers Contractors L3 Should be an individual certified to lead the commissioning process, with documented experience on at least two projects of similar scope; shall be independent of the design or construction teams Project Owner Commissioning Lead Sustainability/Development Team Building Engineering/Operations Team A/E Designers General Contractor MEP and Controls Subcontractors